 For Seuss apps, Oceanhouse Media is the place to go.
 To date they’ve produced more than 40 Seuss titles, including a few free, lite versions; a Seuss bookshelf to store the digital editions; and some games and novelty items; all available for iOS and Android devices.
 One of those items is the Dr. Seuss Camera – Happy Birthday to You!
 Edition, which allows users to create birthday cards to decorate and store or email.
 It’s free, so get going!

-In anticipation of the b’day, we asked a couple of our reviewers to take a look at some of some of the new Oceanhouse releases and what one Seuss character calls some, “very serious nonsense.”
+In anticipation of the b’day, we asked a couple of our reviewers to take a look at some of the new Oceanhouse releases and what one Seuss character calls some, “very serious nonsense.”

 Celebrating it’s 75th anniversary this year, The 500 Hats of Bartholomew Cubbins ($4.99) is one of Dr. Seuss’s earliest books and unlike many of the author’s later titles, this one doesn’t rhyme.
 Bartholomew is a small boy living in the Kingdom of Didd.
 One day, when a procession brings King Derwin down the street, the monarch abruptly halts his carriage and censures the child for not removing his headwear.
 But every time Bartholomew removes his hat, another appears in its place and no one, including the King’s wise men, magicians, and archers can figure out how to stop the profusion of caps.
 Finally, the 500th and final hat arrives, bejeweled and covered in ostrich and cockatoo plumes.
 It’s so magnificent, that the King purchases it for 500 pieces of gold.
 Seuss’s original art is retained with the bright red of Bartholomew hat(s) the only dash of color on the interior pages.
 Parents or children can read and record their own narration, or listen to John Bell’s.
 A minor flaw: there’s no pause button for this rather long story.
 However, listeners have the option to continue the tale or begin it again once the app is turned off and restarted.—Melissa Stock,Arapahoe Library District, Englewood, CO.